rickmansfield/UseEffectHook/README.md

 # REACT Advanced handling &  practice with essential REACT tools
+This project gave me the ability to practice and revisit
 - Side Effects useEffect(),
 - State Management useReducer(),
 - & Using Context API